writetome51/open-array/README.txt

 arr.append([100,200,300]); // arr.data is now [10,3,4,100,200,300]

-To actually see or get the array itself, you must access OpenArray's data property:
+To actually see or get the array itself, you must access PublicArray's data property:

 console.log(arr.data); // logs '[10,3,4,100,200,300]'

-OpenArray has several injected dependencies, so you need to use ObjectFactory (which is included by npm) to instantiate it:
+PublicArray has several injected dependencies, so you need to use ObjectFactory (which is included by npm) to instantiate it:

-let arr = ObjectFactory.getInstance(OpenArray, [ [1,2,3,4,5,6] ]);
+let arr = ObjectFactory.getInstance(PublicArray, [ [1,2,3,4,5,6] ]);

-Aside from 'data', OpenArray has these public properties, which are all instances of the other classes in this package:
+Aside from 'data', PublicArray has these public properties, which are all instances of the other classes in this package:

-'filter':  instance of OpenArrayFilter
+'filter':  instance of PublicArrayFilter

-'getConverted':  instance of OpenArrayGetterConverter
+'getConverted':  instance of PublicArrayGetterConverter

-'get':  instance of OpenArrayItemGetter
+'get':  instance of PublicArrayItemGetter

-'getAndRemove':  instance of OpenArrayItemGetterRemover
+'getAndRemove':  instance of PublicArrayItemGetterRemover

-'insert':  instance of OpenArrayItemInserter
+'insert':  instance of PublicArrayItemInserter

-'remove':  instance of OpenArrayItemRemover
+'remove':  instance of PublicArrayItemRemover

-'replace':  instance of OpenArrayItemReplacer
+'replace':  instance of PublicArrayItemReplacer

-'sort':  instance of OpenArraySorter
+'sort':  instance of PublicArraySorter

 To know what methods each of those properties offer, look at the code of each class.

-OpenArray also has these 2 methods:
+PublicArray also has these 2 methods:

 .append(values)

 .prepend(values)

-Also, OpenArray inherits from OpenArrayContent, which has many of the basic properties and methods you need to understand the array's contents, such as:
+Also, PublicArray inherits from PublicArrayContent, which has many of the basic properties and methods you need to understand the array's contents, such as:

 length, isEmpty, notEmpty, has(value), hasAll(values), hasAny(values), startsWith(values),